AbhijithX001/DAILY-TO-DO-LIST-/README.md

 ## 🖥️ Features

 - 📝 Add and manage daily tasks
-- ✅ Tick to mark task as completed (task auto-deletes with a motivational message)
+- ✅ Tick to mark task as completed (task auto-deletes with a message)
 - 💾 Save tasks locally using JSON
 - 🎨 Aesthetic UI with:
   - Dark black background